PillowFishSticks/Kassie-MS4/TESTING.md

 HTML - Validated using [W3C](https://validator.w3.org/#validate_by_input)
 - With an error found in reviews.html - a duplicate id, Reviews, was found in reviews.html.
 If one id is removed or changed, the content in that div is not displayed.
 I decided to leave tackling this bug for a future release.
+- With an error found in manage_inspo_items.html - a duplicate id 'deleteInspoItem' was found.
+It occurs because there are six inspos in the manage inspo page and each of then as a delete modal with an id of 'deleteInspoItem'.
+This would mean each inspo would need a seperate id for the delete modal, thus I decided to leave it as is for the time being.

 | Page | Test |
 --- | --- |